Supermembranes: Cosmology

 Since the vibrations of a supermembrane of infinite energy can correspond to every particle in the Universe at once it is possible to interpret the supermembrane as equivalent to the Universe. i.e. all that exists is the supermembrane.
 It makes no difference to say we live on this supermembrane or that we are in 11 dimensional space-time.
 Every state of the Universe corresponds to a supermembrane and every history of the Universe corresponds to a supermembrane world volume.
 What we think of as space-time coordinates can equally be thought of as vector fields on the 2+1 dimensional supermembrane.

 For a supermembrane moving at the speed of light, its world volume can be zero due to the metric (+++-).
 Thus the Big Bang can be thought of as a spherical membrane expanding at the speed of light.
 This has interesting interpretations in terms of the holographic principle.

 Geometry

 Because the supermembrane(s) correspond to all particles at a particular causal time slice, it also corresponds to all the gravitons particles (which are particular vibrational modes).
 Thus the geometry of the 2+1D supermembrane contains within it the description of the geometry of the (macroscopic) 10+1D space-time.
 But as it is a quantum theory it gives probabilities for different space-times consistent with observation.
 The different space-times may only differ microscopically whereas the macroscopic space-time is smooth.
 In other words, the geometry of the membrane determines the geometry of (macroscopic) space-time.
 This is different from string theory where only condensates of many separate strings can macroscopically determine the space-time.

 Super-5-branes

-M-Theory and 11D supergravity also predict 5+1D objects called super-5-branes.
+M-Theory and eleven-dimensional supergravity also predict 5+1D objects called super-5-branes.
 An alternative cosmological theory is that we live on one of these branes.